DataDog/integrations-core/docs/dev/new_check_howto.md

         "statuses": ["ok", "warning", "critical"],
         "groups": ["host", "port"],
         "name": "All Good!",
-        "description": "Returns `CRITICAL` if the can't access the page."
+        "description": "Returns `CRITICAL` if the check can't access the page."
     }
 ]
 ```